 On the other hand, if you need to fry or grill food, a stainless steel pan will probably be more suitable for you.

 But these are just some of the factors to consider when buying a frying pan.
-Keep reading to know all the details and the best choices of the moment.
+Keep reading to know all the details and the best choices for the moment.

 The 5 best quality-price pans